zoodogood/task/readme.md

 The program does not allow you to create more than one task at a time.
 You must honestly mark a task as completed before creating a new one

 - **Return responsibly:**
 No any reminders from this tool.
-Only the person is free to choose when to start a task.
+Only the person is free to choose when to working on a task.
 You can set the alarm clock in another application if you need to.

 ### Commands
 - `task` — shows the title of the current task and attached todo, if any.
 Invokes workspace commands in turn (see `task help workspace.command`)